nathanbuchar/atom-one-dark-terminal/README.md

 ### Colors not working?

-For this theme to work, you need to enable colors within Terminal.
-To do this, append the following to your `~/.bashrc` file
+Colors are not enabled by default in macOS Terminal, so you will need to enable colors in order for this theme to work.
+To do this, append the following to your `~/.bashrc` file, then restart Terminal
 ```
 export CLICOLOR=1
 export LSCOLORS=ExFxBxDxCxegedabagacad
 ```

 This one line will do that for you.
-Copy and paste it into a Terminal window, then hit <kbd>return</kbd>.
+Copy and paste it into a Terminal window, hit <kbd>return</kbd>, then restart Terminal.
 ```
 echo '\n# Add colors to Terminal\nexport CLICOLOR=1\nexport LSCOLORS=GxFxCxDxBxegedabagaced' >> ~/.bashrc
 ```